Affine Deligne-Lusztig varieties associated to additive affine Weyl group elements

-The next lemma provides a first approximation to understanding the types of elements to which our inductive argument does not apply.
-Fortunately, however, in this case the elements in consideration will turn out to be Coxeter of a certain form; namely, $w$ is the product of a simple reflection with a descending Coxeter and an ascending Coxeter element in two disjoint proper parabolic subgroups.
+\begin{subsection}{The fullness condition} The goal of this section will be to understand the finite Weyl group elements that can arise in the situation in which we must apply either Case (2b) or (3b) of Proposition \ref{T:swsprop}, but for which $sx$ or $xs$, respectively, is not full.
+The next lemma provides a first approximation to understanding these elements, to which our inductive argument does not apply.
+Fortunately, however, in this case the elements in consideration will turn out to be Coxeter of a certain form; namely, $w$ is the product of a simple reflection with Coxeter elements in two disjoint proper parabolic subgroups.

 \begin{lemma} Suppose that $G$ is of type $A_n$, and label the simple reflections $s_1, s_2, \dots, s_n$ such that $s_i$ interchanges the $i$ and $i+1$ coordinates.
 Let $w \in W$, and suppose $\supp(w) = S$.
 If $D_L(w) = \{s_j\}$ and $\supp(s_jw) \neq S$, then $w=s_js_{j-1} \cdots s_1 s_{j+1} \cdots s_n$.
 Similarly, if $D_R(w) = \{s_k\}$ and $\supp(ws_k)\neq S$, then $w = s_1 \cdots s_{k-1}s_n \cdots s_{k+1}s_{k}$.
 In particular, $w$ is Coxeter in either case. \end{lemma}